 A native of Atlantic, Iowa, Deb attended Iowa State University in Ames, studying elementary education.
 She has served as youth leader in two Omaha United Methodist churches, as well as in the Missouri River District office.
-Previously, Deb served as a Church and Community Worker in the position of executive director of the Community Outreach Program in Roanoke, Virginia, in the Virginia Annual Conference, and still earlier as program director Justice for Our Neighbors, a ministry related to the United Methodist Committee on Relief (UMCOR) Omaha.
+Previously, Deb served as a Church and Community Worker in the position of executive director of the Community Outreach Program in Roanoke, Virginia, in the Virginia Annual Conference, and still earlier as program director of Justice for Our Neighbors, a ministry related to the United Methodist Committee on Relief (UMCOR) Omaha.
 She joined the staff of United Methodist Ministries initially in 2000 and returned in 2011 as director of program and administration.

 Deb is a member of the First United Methodist Church, Omaha.
 She has two daughters and two grandchildren, and was a host mother to five Japanese exchange students and seven foster children.

-: Nebraska Annual Conference
+: Great Plains Annual Conference